kimberlywanst/vanilla-javascript-projects/09-workout-mapper/README.md

 <br>

-- View all workouts on a map
+- View all workouts on a map using [Leaflet library](https://leafletjs.com/)

   ✔️ Display all workouts on a map